larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 ## Actions That Are Out of Scope

-Moderator actions are only permitted for the purposes of limiting disruptive communications to IETF fora.
+Moderator actions are only permitted for the purposes of limiting disruptive communications in IETF fora.
 All other actions are beyond the scope of this memo.
 Examples actions that are out of scope include, but are not limited to, datatracker account removal, in-person meeting registration, content removal or redaction, moderation or policing of